clarktrimble/ba-blog/content/blog/stator/index.md

 ```

 Triple injected goodness :)

-There's a previous [post](https://clarktrimble.online/blog/encapsulated-env-cfg/) regarding the approach to configuration in play.
+Check out [Encapsulated Environmental Configuration](https://clarktrimble.online/blog/encapsulated-env-cfg/) for more on the approach to config.

 ## Metrics